jackfrost00911/cardsnark/_posts/2025-11-28-boa-customized-cash-rewards.md

 ---
 layout: post
+categories: [reviews]
-title: Bank of America® Customized Cash Rewards Review 2025
+title: "Bank of America® Customized Cash Rewards Review 2025"
-description: Bank of America Customized Cash Rewards review 2025: 3% cash back in the category of your choice.
-Is it the most flexible no-fee card?
+description: "Bank of America Customized Cash Rewards review 2025: 3% cash back in the category of your choice.
+Is it the most flexible no-fee card?"
 ---

 <div class="section-container" style="padding-bottom: 2rem;">